 - Full Paid Property – approximately 1.5 months

 - Refinancing + Equity Home Loan combo – approximately 4.5 months

 However, if you are using your commercial property as collateral, you can go for property equity overdrafts.
 Property equity overdrafts allow you to have the cash on standby.
 When you need the money, you can draw down the standby cash up to the maximum facility limit.
 Apart from time flexibility, you also pay interest on the amount of money you have drawn, and have the flexibility to decide how much loan principal you like to repay at any time without penalty fees.

-What’s the catch and potential risks of using home equity loan?
+What’s the catch and potential risks of using a home equity loan?

-Tips to note when cashing out property using home equity loan.
+Tips to note when cashing out property using a home equity loan.